Tokenization of Real Estate: What, Why and How

 Tokenization is the process of creating a virtual token to represent ownership of a real estate interest.
 Rather than dealing with regular real estate interests in an outdated manner using paper documents, purchasers are able to engage in transactions digitally using tokens.

-Tokenization is flexible: A token could represent ownership of the underlying real asset, an equity interest in a legal entity that owns that asset, an interest in a debt secured by the asset, a right to share in profits arising from use of the asset, or more.
+Tokenization is flexible: A token could represent ownership of the underlying real asset, an equity interest in a legal entity that owns that asset, an interest in a debt secured by the asset, a right to share in profits arising from the use of the asset, or more.

-The types of real property involved can also vary widely, including single-family homes, multifamily structures, office buildings, warehouses, retail spaces and everything in between.
+The types of the real property involved can also vary widely, including single-family homes, multifamily structures, office buildings, warehouses, retail spaces, and everything in between.
 According to Bari Zahn, Dilendorf’s special international tax counsel, the flexibility of real estate tokenizations to diverse asset classes, coupled with non-US investor demand requires careful cross-border planning to ensure the tax-efficient holding of such U.S. investments.

 Although this may sound like science fiction, several models of real-estate tokenization are already being actively developed, such as: